Top Music Awards 2016

-The 2016 Top Music Awards was held at the Pallati i Kongreseve in the capital city of Tirana, Albania, on 25 June 2016 and was broadcast live on Top Channel.
+The 2016 Top Music Awards, also known as Top Awards 2016, was held at the Pallati i Kongreseve in the capital city of Tirana, Albania, on 25 June 2016 and was broadcast live on Top Channel.

 Noizy was nominated for five awards followed by Era Istrefi, Elvana Gjata and Kida who were nominated for four awards.
 Era Istrefi and Alban Skënderaj won three awards, becoming the most awarded artist of the night.

 Winners and nominees

 The winners of Top Music Awards 2016 are highlighted in Bold and were announced live in June 2016.